 ARM Procurement Advisors

-In February of 2019, I received a phone call from Mark Benotti, a VP of Conifer Realty who I regularly worked with on their purchasing and capital projects...he just started a newly created VP position at Conifer of VP of Procurement and Risk Management and wanted to sit down for 30 minutes over coffee.
+In February of 2019, I received a phone call from Mark Benotti, a VP of Conifer Realty who I regularly worked with on their purchasing and capital projects…he just started a newly created VP position at Conifer as of VP of Procurement and Risk Management and wanted to sit down for 30 minutes over coffee.

 That 30 minute coffee turned into an almost 3-hour-long conversation on their business and what I’d recommend he do to hit the ground running and improve their situation as it related to his position and their procurement operation.
 During that talk, he said something to the effect of “you should be doing this full time”…2 weeks later the LLC was filed, I left my W-2 on April 30th and the rest is history.
 Opening a business before I turned 40 was a nice checkmark off the bucket list for me.

-ARM Procurement Advisors works with owners and operators of real estate reduce costs by adding resilience and efficiency to their operations; reducing overhead and maintenance, extending the useful life of their spaces for their tenants between rehabs, reducing risk and improving compliance.
+ARM Procurement Advisors works with owners and operators of real estate to reduce costs by adding resilience and efficiency to their operations; reducing overhead and maintenance, extending the useful life of their spaces for their tenants between rehabs, reducing risk and improving compliance.
 We integrate sustainable business practices into the operation without reducing profitability to drive many of these results.

 This is where I developed The TCO Method™ and formalized it in a way that allowed me to write my book and create my educational courses and seminars on the system.